bambanza/chai_assessment/REPORT.md

 * Add Great Expectations for data validation
 * Add CI/CD (GitHub Actions) for automated testing and deployment
 * Use Terraform to fully provision infrastructure and Ansible to manage various tasks.
+* When handling real data, comply with all relevant data-privacy regulations (GDPR, CPRA/CCPA, Rwanda’s DPO).
 ## 4. AI usage
 To speed up the project, different AI tools have been used :